miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 > This part of the discussion actually came first, but the implementation code
 > examples are a pretty dry way to introduce you to the concept of a Python
-> powered MCP-wielding local LLM, haha!
+> powered MCP-wielding local LLM, ahaha!

 **Me**: [Puts codebase in context] How close is this system to being mcp (Model Context Protocol) local LLM?